Obfuscators-2021/Cursed.Reactor/README.md

 # What Does This UnPack ?

-- Removes Anti-Debugger
+- Removes Anti-Debugger ✅
-- Removes Anti-Tamper
+- Removes Anti-Tamper ✅
-- Removes ControlFlow
+- Removes ControlFlow ✅
-- Removes Junk Calls
+- Removes Junk Calls ✅
-- Restores Strings
+- Restores Strings ✅
-- Resolve Delegates And Replace it With Right Reference 🙂
+- Resolve Delegates And Replace it With Right Reference 🙂 ✅
+- DeVirtualize VM ❎ (MayBe Theres support for it Soon :D)
+- Decrypt NecroBit ❎

 # How To Use